ya77ya/TurtleBot3-SLAM-Simulation/README.md

 ```

 ## Simulation
-As stated above we'll be using gazebo to run a virtual enviroment.
-You can create your own enviroment, but for simplicity sake we'll use a pre-existing one
+As stated above we'll be using a gazebo to run a virtual environment.
+You can create your own environment, but for simplicity sake, we'll use a pre-existing one

 1. Open a new terminal and input the following commands